 **To be taken to the condensed version of this video click here.

 The past three years have been tremendously difficult for Sara, and for us as a family.
 We have managed to come out on the other side and we really feel it is important to share our story with others and potentially help them as well.

 I have to give Sara HUGE PROPS for being so willing to allow people into her life in this way.
 For so openly sharing her struggles, showing people her lowest moments and allowing them to see her at her worst.
 She could have asked me to not make this video – and I would have respected her decision – but she jumped at the chance to potentially help other kids.

 Being a teenager is not easy.
-Being a teenage who is “different” is not easy.
+Being a teenager who is “different” is not easy.
 But Sara has NEVER been afraid of hard.
 At 13 most kids are trying so hard to be “just like everyone else”.
 They are trying to fit in and not stand out for the wrong reasons.

 But not my Sara.